Why Are Fatal Pedestrian Accidents Higher Among the Elderly?

 Contact Casper, Meadows, Schwartz & Cook Today!

-If your loved one has been injured in a pedestrian accident, or if you have lost someone in a fatal pedestrian accident, the injury lawyers at our firm are here to help guide you forward.
-You may be eligible to receiving financial compensation to help offset medical bills and also help hold the negligent driver responsible for their actions.
-Call today to learn more!
+If your loved one has been injured in a pedestrian accident, or if you have lost someone in a fatal pedestrian accident, the injury lawyers at Casper, Meadows, Schwartz & Cook are here to help guide you forward.
+You may be eligible to receive financial compensation to help offset medical bills and also help hold the negligent driver responsible for their actions.
+Contact us to learn more or call (925) 275-5592 to schedule a free initial consultation.